rdkcentral/Dobby/rdkPlugins/HttpProxy/README.md

     }
 }
 ```
-If you already have other RDK plugins in the bundle, then just add the networking plugin.
+If you already have other RDK plugins in the bundle, then just add the httpproxy plugin.
 Do not create multiple `rdkPlugin` sections.

 ## Options

 ### Proxy host address and port number

-The given `proxy.host` and `proxy.port` data fields will be set to the `http_proxy` environment variable in the container.
+The given `proxy.host` and `proxy.port` data fields will be set to add the `http_proxy="http://<host>:<port>` environment variable in the container.

 This environment variable is used to point to the proxy server.